yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     yugabyted stop --base_dir=/tmp/ybd2
     ```

-1. List the nodes to verify the node at `127.0.0.2` is gone.
+1. List the nodes to verify the node at `127.0.0.2` is gone using the following command:

     ```sh
     yb-admin list_tablets ysql.yugabyte txndemo